+Course Category: Occupational

+This Course is Typically Offered: Winter Only

-CGT 234 Web Development and Design 3
+CGT 234 - Web Development and Design 3

+Credits: 3

+Lecture Contact Hours: 3

-This course emphasizes the integration of front-end design and development principles and software skills to architect effective user-friendly Web sites.
+Description: This course emphasizes the integration of frontend design and development principles and software skills to architect effective user-friendly Web sites.
 Students will focus on advanced design and development features; such as, JavaScript, DOM (Document Object Model) Scripting and the utilization of industry standard JavaScript frameworks.
 Students will apply software and development skills to realistic Web development projects.
 Students will explore common browsers compatibilities, developing Web sites and publishing local files to a remote live Web server.
 Adobe Dreamweaver or other current Web authoring and editor software will be used.
 The student will look at user experience considerations; such as, user interface architecture, usability, 508 compliance and the standards specified by the World Wide Web Consortium (W3C) to produce an engaging end user Web experience.

+Prerequisites: CGT 163 with a minimum grade of 2.0

+Corequisites: None.
+Recommended: None.

+Course Category: Occupational

+This Course is Typically Offered: Fall Only

-CGT 244 History of Animation
+CGT 244 - History of Animation

+Credits: 3

+Lecture Contact Hours: 3

-This class will give students a context for understanding the rich and unique history of animation and graphic design.
+Description: This class will give students a context for understanding the rich and unique history of animation and graphic design.
 In addition to learning important milestones in these fields, students will develop their eye and their aesthetic appreciation of this kind of art.
 Students will be exposed to the historical contingencies that lead to different developments as well as to animations and graphic design from all over the world.
 This course will also stimulate students in their own creative endeavors in their chosen field.

+Prerequisites: None.
+Corequisites: None.
+Recommended: None.

+Course Category: Occupational

+This Course is Typically Offered: Fall, Winter

-CGT 246 Motion Graphics 2 - After Effects
+CGT 246 - Motion Graphics 2 - After Effects

+Credits: 3

+Lecture Contact Hours: 3

-This course will further explore the uses of audio, graphics and video in the field of motion graphics.
+Description: This course will further explore the uses of audio, graphics and video in the field of motion graphics.
 Students will learn how object motion graphics programs can interrelate to develop informational and promotional media.
 Students will make extensive use of two- and three-dimensional motion and still graphics to design and create projects for video and/or multimedia applications.

+Prerequisites: CGT 215 with a minimum grade of 2.0

+Corequisites: None.

+Course Category: Occupational

+This Course is Typically Offered: Winter Only

-CGT 247 3D Animation - Introduction
+CGT 247 - 3D Animation - Introduction

-Corequisites: CGT 109 if not taken previously.
-CGT 123 if not taken previously.
-CGT 125 if not taken previously.
-CGT 127 if not taken previously.
+Credits: 3

+Lecture Contact Hours: 3

-This course is designed to increase the student's familiarity with the 3D interface, concepts of 3D space and animation.
+Description: This course is designed to increase the student's familiarity with the 3D interface, concepts of 3D space and animation.
 It will provide an introduction to primitives, some modifiers and box-modeling techniques.
 Students will be exposed to lighting, texture mapping concepts and basic animation techniques.
 Students will also develop skill sets to create simple animations.

+Prerequisites: None.